John Buscema: Personal life

 Buscema, who lived in Port Jefferson, New York, on Long Island, at the time of his death, was married to Dolores Buscema, with whom he had a son, John Jr., and a daughter, Dianne.
 His granddaughter Stephanie Buscema is a freelance illustrator and cartoonist, who started out as an inker for her grandfather.

-Cancer and death
+Death and legacy

 Buscema was diagnosed with stomach cancer, and died on January 10, 2002, at the age of 74.
-He was cremated with an artist's pen in his hand.
+He was buried with an artist's pen in his hand.

+On October 11, 2024, the Harvey Awards announced that Buscema was one of five comics creators to be inducted into the Harvey Awards Hall of Fame at the 36th annual Harvey Awards ceremony on October 18 at the New York Comic Con.
+The other four inductees were Akira Toriyama, Larry Hama, Sergio Aragonés, and Arthur Adams.
+Upon learning of the accolade, Buscema’s daughter, Dianne Buscema Gerogianis, stated, "We are honored on behalf of my father and wish to thank all who have selected him for the Harvey Awards Hall of Fame.
+Thank you for keeping his legacy alive."